 People who have had heart attacks, or just blockages in coronary arteries without a heart attack, may find it most difficult to get quality life insurance.
 Congestive heart failure also limits your options.

 Even irregular heartbeats, heart valve abnormalities, and genetic conditions affecting the heart can bump your application into a less favorable rating class.
-In these cases an independent life insurance agency with access to dozens of carriers and knowledge about each company’s underwriting tendencies can help.
+In these cases, an independent life insurance agency with access to dozens of carriers and knowledge about each company’s underwriting tendencies can help.

 By knowing which insurance companies’ underwriting processes favor your specific challenges — and by helping you lower your risk to underwriters — an independent agent can connect you with the right policies, saving you time and money.

-First: Reduce Your Risk of Future Heart Problems
+Reduce Your Risk of Future Heart Problems

 When you seek the help of an independent insurance agent, he or she should give you access to a wide variety of carriers.
 But there’s another side to the equation: The agent should also tell you how to reduce your risk to underwriters.

-Improving Your Overall Health
+Improving Your Overall Health for Life Insurance

 Even when you have heart disease, insurance underwriters consider a variety of other factors when you apply for coverage: